Wednesday, October 16, 2024

 Scott Joplin and the Ragtime Era at Hotel Elberton

 In 1905, ragtime music was sweeping the nation in entertainment venues far and wide, including Hotel Elberton (renamed Hotel Oregon in 1932).
-Midwest composer, Scott Joplin was a member of the first generation of African American citizens born after the Empancipation Proclamation.
+Midwest composer, Scott Joplin was a member of the first generation of African American citizens born after the Emancipation Proclamation.
 He produced dozens of original ragtime gems, widely recognizable today.
 Joplin's joyful compositions encapsulate the vibrant, industrialized culture of modernist America; his works are performed and studied by classical and popular musicians around the world.
 Joplin was not only an accomplished musician, he was also a cultural ambassador, successful entrepreneur, and lifelong student.

 Join local music instructor, pianist, and historian Kendra Kay Friar for a discussion of Scott Joplin's contributions to American music and life.
 Kendra will share her original research on ragtime culture and Joplin's music in this interactive presentation!